imakris/glatter/README.md

 [![Build and Test Glatter](https://github.com/imakris/glatter/actions/workflows/main.yaml/badge.svg)](https://github.com/imakris/glatter/actions/workflows/main.yaml)

 A practical loader and tracer for GL‑family APIs (GL, GLX, WGL, EGL, GLES, optional GLU).
-Resolves symbols on first use, lets you log calls or just errors, and warns on cross‑thread usage.
-Works in C and C++ with sensible defaults.
+It resolves symbols on first use, allows logging calls or just errors, and warns on cross‑thread usage.
+It works in C and C++ with sensible defaults.

 ---